sofmega/MigrationDB-Project/README.md

 Database:

-Google Cloud Firestore (NoSQL)
+Google Cloud Firestore (NoSQL) / Supabase prisma

-📂 Project Structure
-The project is organized into two main directories:

-/
-├── frontend/   # Contains the React/Vite client application
-└── backend/    # Contains the Node.js/Express server
-🚀 Getting Started
+# 🚀 Getting Started
 Follow these instructions to get the project running on your local machine.

 Prerequisites